jensengroup/xyz2mol_tm/README.md

-# xyz2mol for Transition Metal Complexes
+# xyz2mol for transition metal complexes

 This is is a working in progress repo where data and code will be gradually updated as the preprint goes through review.